My Raku script for Journaling in Joplin

 Setting the scene

-So yesterday I wrote a couple of one-liners for managing journal entries in the Joplin note-taking application, with help from Raku.
+So yesterday I wrote a couple of online-liners for cli-journaling-in-joplin-with-raku, managing journal entries in the Joplin note-taking application with help from Raku.

 I made one for writing: